Psychedelic Research

 • Psychedelics as Treatment for Racial Trauma

 Despite the growing body of evidence supporting the safety and efficacy of psychedelics, our research has exposed significant gaps in representation.
 Our review of ketamine treatments for mood disorders revealed a stark lack of inclusion of people of color in clinical trials, underscoring the need for more equitable research practices.
-We are also investigating the impact of racial and ethnic differences in psychedelic drug pharmacology to ensure that treatment approaches are both effective and culturally sensitive.
 Furthermore, our ongoing efforts to engage underrepresented communities include exploring innovative methods to communicate the potential benefits of psychedelic medicine in ways that resonate with diverse audiences.

 Looking ahead, we are delving into the biological and cultural dimensions of psychedelic therapies.
 One of our projects investigates how ketamine-assisted psychotherapy for major depressive disorder may influence epigenetic regulation, potentially revealing new mechanisms for its therapeutic effects.
 Concurrently, we are developing culturally respectful treatment approaches to better serve individuals with diverse identities.
 A key area of focus is the potential of psychedelic substances to address racial trauma, an urgent and underexplored avenue for healing.
 Through these efforts, our lab aims to bridge scientific innovation with social justice, ensuring that the benefits of psychedelic research are accessible and meaningful for all communities.